frederic-perez/AmE-dictionary/data/dictionary.md

 __refurbish__ _v_ :four::hammer: (refurbished)
 __refurbishment__
 __refuse__ _n_
-__regal__ _n_ :four: Even though he was homeless, Dan had a regal bearing.
+__regal__ _n_ :five: _A black West Indian with regal manners._ _Even though he was homeless, Dan had a regal bearing.
 Regal is an adjective that describes things that appear to be royal.
 There are several synonyms for regal, but they all have slightly different meanings.
 Reserve regal for those instances when the person or thing truly seems like it wants to be the queen, actually is the queen, or looks like it might belong to the queen.
 My French teacher has a truly regal bearing: she stands stick-straight, with her chin in the air, and acts as though she's the queen and we're her court.
-A regal attitude from a trembling Chihuahua is the height of irony: that little bugger couldn't rule a cat-box, let alone a whole country. _Despite his homely perch Robert felt regal._
+A regal attitude from a trembling Chihuahua is the height of irony: that little bugger couldn't rule a cat-box, let alone a whole country._ _Despite his homely perch Robert felt regal._
 __regaled__
 __regalia__ _n_ :two::hammer:
 __regatta__